List strong edge coloring of some classes of graphs: Planar graphs with girth at least

 The following is the main result in this section. \begin{theorem} Let $G$ be a planar graph with maximum degree {\em at most} $\Delta$, where $\Delta \geq 4$.
 If $G$ has girth at least $7$, then $\chiup_{\mathrm{slist}}'(G) \leq 3\Delta$. \end{theorem}

-Similar as the last section, we don't directly prove the above result, and alternately prove the following corresponding result for original strong chromatic index.
+Similar to the previous section, we do not prove the above result directly, but alternately prove the following corresponding result for original strong chromatic index.
 Note that the following result has been proved in \cite{MR3176691} by using Gr{\"o}tzsch's theorem.
-It is well known that Gr{\"o}tzsch's theorem is false for the list vertex coloring, so Hud{\' a}k's proof cannot be extended to the proof for \autoref{EP}.
-We can also realize the following proof as an elementary and self-contained proof for \autoref{EP*}, because we don't use the "powerful" tool --- Gr{\"o}tzsch's theorem. \begin{theorem} Let $G$ be a planar graph with maximum degree {\em at most} $\Delta$, where $\Delta \geq 4$.
-If $G$ has girth at least $7$, then $\chiup_{s}'(G) \leq 3\Delta$. \end{theorem} \begin{proof} Let $G$ be a minimum counterexample to the theorem that has been embedded in the plane.
-The minimum means every proper subgraph $H$ of $G$ admits a strong edge coloring with at most $3\Delta$ colors.
+It is well known that Gr{\"o}tzsch's theorem is not true for the list vertex coloring, so the proof due to Hud{\' a}k \etal \cite{MR3176691} cannot be extended to the proof for \autoref{EP}.

+\begin{theorem} Let $G$ be a plane graph with maximum degree {\em at most} $\Delta$, where $\Delta \geq 4$.
+If $G$ has girth at least $7$, then $\chiup_{s}'(G) \leq 3\Delta$. \end{theorem} \begin{proof} Let $G$ be a minimum counterexample to the theorem.
+The minimum means that every proper subgraph $H$ of $G$ has a strong edge coloring with at most $3\Delta$ colors.
 By the minimality, the graph $G$ is connected and $\delta(G) \geq 1$.

-\begin{claim} Every $1$-vertex $v$ is adjacent to a $4^{+}$-vertex $u$; if $u$ is a $4$-vertex, then it is adjacent to three $\Delta$-vertices. \end{claim} \begin{proof} Suppose that $1$-vertex $v$ is adjacent to a vertex $u$.
+\begin{claim} Every $1$-vertex $v$ is adjacent to a $4^{+}$-vertex $u$; if $u$ is a $4$-vertex, then it is adjacent to three $\Delta$-vertices. \end{claim} \begin{proof} Suppose that a $1$-vertex $v$ is adjacent to a vertex $u$.
 The graph $G - v$ admits a strong edge coloring with at most $3\Delta$ colors.
 If $uv$ has at most $3\Delta - 1$ colored edges within distance two, then we can extend the coloring to $G$, a contradiction.
 Hence, the edge $uv$ has at least $3\Delta$ colored edges within distance two, which implies the claim. \end{proof}

-\begin{claim} Every $2$-vertex is adjacent to a $4^{+}$-vertex. \end{claim} \begin{proof} Suppose that $2$-vertex $v$ is adjacent to two $3^{-}$-vertices $u$ and $w$.
+\begin{claim} Every $2$-vertex is adjacent to a $4^{+}$-vertex. \end{claim} \begin{proof} Suppose that a $2$-vertex $v$ is adjacent to two $3^{-}$-vertices $u$ and $w$.
 By the minimality of $G$, the graph $G - v$ admits a strong edge coloring with at most $3\Delta$ colors.
-Both $uv$ and $wv$ have at most $2\Delta + 2 \leq 3\Delta - 2$ colored edges within distance two, thus both have at least two available colors, a contradiction. \end{proof}
+Both $uv$ and $wv$ have at most $2\Delta + 2 \leq 3\Delta - 2$ colored edges within distance two, thus each of them has at least two available colors, a contradiction. \end{proof}